syntasso/kratix-docs/docs/workshop/00-intro.md

 * How easy is it for you to provide and maintain that service?
 * How easy is it for application developers to use that service?
 * How can you enhance flow for your application developers and reduce effort for you and your platform team?

+We hope that, by going through the workshop and learning Kratix's concepts, it will become evident how you could incorporate Kratix into your Platform to provide a better developer experience.

 ## The series